Organofluorine chemistry: Fluorocarbenes

 As indicated throughout this article, fluorine-substituents lead to reactivity that differs strongly from classical organic chemistry.
 The premier example is difluorocarbene, CF2, which is a singlet whereas carbene (CH2) has a triplet ground state.
 This difference is significant because difluorocarbene is a precursor to tetrafluoroethylene.

 Perfluorinated compounds

 Perfluorinated compounds are fluorocarbon derivatives, as they are closely structurally related to fluorocarbons.
-However, they also possess new atoms such as nitrogen, iodine, or ionic groups, such as perfluorinated carboxylic acids.
+However, they also possess nitrogen, iodine, or oxygen.
+Perfluorinated carboxylic acids are examples.